On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: The de Laval Nozzle Analogy

 Using (16), (8) may be rewritten as,

-(17) shows that the multiplicative correction factor needed to \textit{renormalize} the actual wind-channel area, and thus incorporate the solar gravity geometrically, is precisely the \textit{Chapman hydrostatic density profile} \(\rho_h/\rho_0\).
-So, Chapman's hydrostatic solar wind mechanism \cite{ref4} appears to continue to be operative, on a \textit{global} level, in Parker's hydrodynamic solar wind model \cite{ref6}, and as (17) indicates, the effects of solar gravity in Parker's hydrodynamic model \cite{ref6} are essentially encapsulated by Chapman's hydrostatic model \cite{ref4}.
-This is corroborated by numerical calculations (Lamers and Cassinelli \cite{ref5}), which demonstrated that the corona is almost in hydrostatic equilibrium not just at its base, but until close to the Parker sonic critical point, so the density profiles associated with Chapman's hydrostatic model \cite{ref4} and Parker's hydrodynamic model \cite{ref6} are almost identical in the \textit{whole} subcritical region (\(r \leq r_*\)).
+(17) shows that the multiplicative correction factor needed to \textit{renormalize} the actual wind-channel area and incorporate the solar gravity geometrically, is precisely the \textit{Chapman hydrostatic density profile} \(\rho_h/\rho_0\).
+This indicates that the effects of solar gravity in Parker's hydrodynamic model \cite{ref6} are essentially encapsulated by Chapman's hydrostatic solar wind mechanism \cite{ref4} (even beyond the coronal base).
+This is corroborated by numerical calculations (Lamers and Cassinelli \cite{ref5}), which demonstrated that the corona is almost in hydrostatic equilibrium not just at its base, but until close to the Parker sonic critical point, so the radial density profiles associated with Chapman's hydrostatic model \cite{ref4} and Parker's hydrodynamic model \cite{ref6} (corresponding to the same temperature) are almost identical in the \textit{whole} subcritical region (\(r \leq r_*\)).